 By the end, you will have a clear picture of how each component works together to reduce missed appointments, improve patient engagement, and drive clinical efficiency across your practice.

 Patient no-shows carry a direct cost that is straightforward to calculate: a missed appointment is a slot that generated no revenue and cannot be resold.
-For UK private healthcare practices, the opportunity cost is significant.
+For private healthcare practices, the opportunity cost is significant.
 A practitioner with a full diary losing even two or three appointments per day to no-shows or last-minute cancellations will see a material impact on monthly income.
-Revenue loss from missed appointments is one of the most underreported drains on private practice sustainability.

 The no-show rate in healthcare settings is reported to range between 12% and 20%, varying by specialty and patient demographic.
-A practice with a high volume of appointments can lose a considerable sum each month at even the lower end of that range.
+At even the lower end of that range, a busy practice can lose a considerable sum each month.

 Why Patients Miss Appointments: Beyond Just Forgetting